gramster/gramster.github.io/content/post/siriusly.md

 ![The gateway to purgatory](/img/sirius-play.jpg)

 Instead of playing, this took me to a page where I was asked to create an account, with my email address and a password.
-Fine, I'm probably going to have to do that anyway to subscribe, so I went ahead, and I ended up with the channel playing.
+Fine, I'm probably going to have to do that anyway to subscribe, so I went ahead, and I ended up with the channel playing, on a 24-hour preview.
 So far so good.

 I then decided I wanted to do the subscribing.
 Clicking on that (or, it turns out, going through any number of other ways into trying to subscribe on their website), and the first thing they wanted - "Step 1 of 3" - was for me to create an account.
 No option to log in to an account, and it made